How to choose and what to look for in a prenatal vitamin

 Who should take a prenatal vitamin?

-Anyone who is planning a pregnancy is currently pregnant or is breastfeeding.
+Anyone who is planning a pregnancy is currently pregnant or is breastfeeding should start taking prenatal vitamins.
 The vitamins you are taking may need to change during each of these stages.

 Why do we take prenatal vitamins?